abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 1. Use SDFormatter (https://www.sdcard.org/downloads/) to perform a quick format of a microSD card.

-2. Download the preconfigured image from this page named 'FABL-8_29-03-21.img.gz'.
+2. Download the preconfigured image from this page https://cloudstor.aarnet.edu.au/plus/s/Bz4BOmHrPozpWsq.

-3. Use Raspberry Pi Imager (https://www.raspberrypi.org/software/) to write 'NEW-UNIT_19-03-21.img.gz' image to microSD card.
+3. Use Raspberry Pi Imager (https://www.raspberrypi.org/software/) to write 'FABL-8_img.img.gz' image to a microSD card.

 Details of all scripts packaged into the image file can be found in the [Script index](#script-index).